carnesen-archive/bitcoin-software/readme.md

 bitcoinHome = `${destination}/bitcoin-${implementation}-${version}`
 ```

-### uninstallSoftware(target): Promise<{changed, bitcoinHome}>
+### uninstallSoftware({implementation?, destination?, version?}): Promise<{changed, bitcoinHome}>
 Uninstalls bitcoin server software from the specified destination.
-Parameters and return values are the same as described above for `installSoftware`.
+Parameters and return values are the same as described above for [`installSoftware`](#installsoftware) above.

 ## More information
 This library has a number of unit tests with ~100% coverage.
 Check out [the tests directory](src/__tests__) for more examples of how it works.
 If you encounter any bugs or have any questions or feature requests, please don't hesitate to [file an issue](https://github.com/carnesen/bitcoin-software/issues/new) or [submit a pull request](https://github.com/carnesen/bitcoin-software/compare) on [this project's repository on GitHub](https://github.com/carnesen/bitcoin-software).

 ## Related
 - [@carnesen/bitcoin-software-cli](https://github.com/carnesen/bitcoin-software-cli): A Node.js command-line interface for managing bitcoin server software
 - [@carnesen/bitcoin-config](https://github.com/carnesen/bitcoin-config): A Node.js library for bitcoin server software configuration

-- [@carnesen/bitcoind](https://github.com/carnesen/bitcoind): A Node.js library for managing the bitcoin server process `bitcoind`
+- [@carnesen/bitcoin-service](https://github.com/carnesen/bitcoin-service): A Node.js library for managing the bitcoin server process `bitcoind`

 ## License